A Framework for Defining and Discussing Domestic Violence in Child Welfare Systems

 Shelly’s experience in systems-level practice involved projects such as the evaluation and development of a community’s local capacity to holistically serve its at-risk population of children and families.
 Additionally, she evaluated and reported on the state-wide supervision practices of Connecticut Certified School Social Workers.
 As a result of this research, Shelly served on the State of Connecticut Department of Education’s Task Force to develop and implement properly aligned and discipline-specific evaluation standards for school-based social workers in the State of Connecticut.
 Additionally, her work in systems practice led to the honor of being invited to present on local capacity development of a Birth through Age Eight Children and Family Initiative to the Administration for Children and Families (ACF), a division of the U.S. Department of Health & Human Services in Washington DC.

-Anna Mitchell’s interest in women’s issues began when she studied a degree in Geography with Gender Studies at Edinburgh University in 1996.
+Anna Mitchell’s interest in women’s issues began when she studied for a degree in Geography with Gender Studies at Edinburgh University in 1996.
 After working in various women’s organisations she went on to gain her Social Work Masters and began to think about the importance of engaging with men who abuse in order to increase the safety of women and children.
 She worked as a Women’s Service Worker with the Caledonian System; an integrated approach to addressing domestic abuse combining a court-ordered programme for men, aimed at changing their behaviour, with support services for women and children.
 Anna co-authored the Caledonian System Women’s Service Manual and was seconded to the Equality Unit in the Scottish Government as a Professional Advisor to support the roll-out of this innovative system across Scotland.
 Since 2012, she has been employed as Domestic Abuse Lead Officer for Edinburgh’s Public Protection Partnership with the remit to help coordinate domestic abuse services across the council, police, health and the voluntary sector.
 Anna has completed a Postgraduate Diploma in Public Services Leadership and led a number of initiatives in Edinburgh to improve systemic responses, not only to adult and child victims but to domestic abuse perpetrators; including the development of auditing tools, improvement plans, service pathways, policies and training.
-In her current role, she is representing the Safe & Together Institute in the UK and is supporting the development and implementation of the Model across Great Britain.

-Ruth Reymundo Mandel, Communications and E-Learning Manager
+Ruth Reymundo Mandel, Co-owner and Chief Business Development Officer

 Ruth has been in training and implementation since 1995.
 Her career began as a middle school teacher in post-revolutionary Nicaragua.
-As a teacher in a developing, post-war country she became dedicated to issues surrounding social justice and violence.
+As a teacher in a developing, post-war country, she became dedicated to issues surrounding social justice and violence.
 She later transitioned to higher education and worked at the Bryman School and at The Art Institute of Phoenix as an Assistant Director of Admissions.
 Her responsibilities included vetting prospective students and identifying barriers to enrollment and to matriculation.

-After taking a break to raise her three children, she began working as a trainer and technical support for a national professional line nutritional company and an international professional line herbal company which trained medical professionals in alternative therapies.
+After taking a break to raise her three children, she began working as a trainer and technical support for a national professional-line nutritional company and an international professional-line herbal company, which trained medical professionals in alternative therapies.

-In her role, she trained doctors and medical professionals in clinical application and was an ongoing support for successful implementation through patient outcomes.
-She developed systems for practice management, patient support, managed, created and promoted cyclical education events for clinical success.
+In her role, she trained doctors and medical professionals in clinical application and provided ongoing support for successful implementation through patient outcomes.
+She developed systems for practice management, patient support, and managed, created and promoted cyclical education events for clinical success.
 She developed training strategies to respond to a variety of real-time field challenges.

 Ruth also worked as a professional business coach specializing in systems and practice management.
 Her dedication to understanding root challenges, institutional, structural and personal impediments that keep people from applying their skills and knowledge in a targeted and successful way helped many of her clients increase their business success.

 Aside from her professional accomplishments, Ruth is a published poet, writer and public speaker.
 Ruth has worked with clients using various energy medicine and body-centric coaching techniques for trauma recovery.
-Drawing on her childhood experiences growing up in an abusive, religious cult and as a survivor, she is a fierce advocate for those who have experienced abuse.
+Drawing on her childhood experiences growing up in an abusive religious cult and as a survivor, she is a fierce advocate for those who have experienced abuse.
 She is dedicated to helping survivors and allies understand behavioral coping mechanisms arising out of trauma and mitigating societal and personal judgments surrounding common human responses to violence and harm.
 This transformative approach helps those who have experienced violence and their allies better understand how to support, nurture and nourish survivors in a common-sense manner and without blame.

 Brittany DiBella, MSW, DVS